ni/measurement-plugin-python/docs/README.md

     foo_measurement_service = nims.MeasurementService(measurement_info, service_info)
     ```

-5. Define a python function with required measurement logic based on your required measurement methodology.
+5. Define a Python function with the required measurement logic based on your required measurement methodology.
     1. The measurement function must return the outputs as a list.

     ``` python